|

 The

-Primary user in the UK is the Ministry of Defence (MoD), UK amateurs are only
+Primary user in the UK is the Ministry of Defence (MoD), UK amateurs with FULL

-Variation (NoV) to their FULL amateur radio license issued by OFCOM or RSGB.
+Variation (NoV) to your FULL amateur radio license issued by OFCOM or RSGB.
 An

 NVIS antenna configuration